-processes.
+The results presented in Figure 5 suggest that these general processes apply differently to different categories of audio object.
+These findings provide evidence that any downmix operations included in an object-based audio renderer should consider the category of object to which the process is being applied.
+The most commonly suggested changes across all categories of objects were changes in level and position.
+The mix process spread was suggested more commonly for continuous and transient background objects and sounds indicating the presence of people than other object categories.
+Operations of the position of individual objects were commonly suggested for objects that indicate actions and movement compared to the other identified mix processes.
 The process EQ was suggested commonly in reference to operations on the overall scene and prominent transient sounds.
 One of the main advantages of object-based audio is the ability to operate on separate objects or categories of objects.
 Semantic metadata could be included to indicate the category of objects, and category specific rules could be incorporated into a rendering scheme to reflect these differences.
 This could not be achieved with standard matrix downmixing methods.

-Fig. 8 provides a summary of the regression models derived in Secs.
-3.4.1 and 3.4.2; lines are drawn where significant relationships were found (p < 0.05) and the thickness of each line is proportional to the effect size.
+Figure 8 provides a summary of the regression models derived in Sections 3.4.1 and 3.4.2; lines are drawn where significant relationships were found (p < 0.05) and the thickness of each line is proportional to the effect size.
 In this case the odds ratio has been taken as an indication of the effect size.
 Chen et al. [51] provide an empirical relationship between odd-ratios and Cohen's d.
-These relationships have been used to indicate the effect size in the Fig. 8; solid arrows indicate a large effect size (d 0.8), dashed arrows indicate a medium effect size (0.4 $\leq$ d < 0.8), dotted arrows indicate a small effect size (0.2 $\leq$ d < 0.4), and dot-dashed arrows indicate a very small effect size (d $\leq$ 0.2).
+These relationships have been used to indicate the effect size in the Figure 8; red arrows indicate a large effect size ($d \ge 0.8$), yellow is a medium effect size ($0.4 \le d < 0.8$), green is a small effect size ($0.2 \le d < 0.4$), and grey is a very small effect size ($d \le 0.2$).